Srichitra-S/BashScripts_RR/README.md

 # evo.sh

-`$ source /path_to_evo.sh --arg1  --arg2 --arg3 `

-1. arg1 : path to bag file
-2. arg2 : ground truth topic
-3. arg3 : output topic of SLAM/Localization as required
+`$ source /path_to_evo.sh --path to bag file  --ground truth topic --output topic of SLAM/Localization as required

 # hdl_slam.sh

-`$ source /path_to_slam.sh --arg1  --arg2  `

-1. arg 1 : path to the bag file
+`$ source /path_to_slam.sh --path to the bag file  --ground truth topic `
-2. arg 2 : ground truth topic

 ### Points to note

 1. Name of the launch file in bash script is  `hdl_rr.launch`.
 See that your launch file is named the same or you make the necessary changes in the bash script.
 2. Output topic of HDL_GRAPH_SLAM is `/odom` and has been hardcoded in the bash script.
 So, if the bag file has a topic of the same name, see that is renamed.
-3.

 # hdl_slam.sh for bags where gt has to be taken from tf